astronomer-integrations/analytics.js-integration-sailthru/readme.md

 #### Default List Name

 Sailthru best practice dicates every user be added to a list.
 Configure a default list here, and any new users that sign up using `identify` will automatically be added to the default list.
-You can also explicitly set your own `defaultListName` through `traits.defaultListName` or via the destination option for `identify` events.
+You can also explicitly set your own `defaultListName` through `properties.defaultListname`, `traits.defaultListName`, or via the destination option for `identify` events.

 #### Send Template